Idein/actcast-support/.github/ISSUE_TEMPLATE/act-doesnot-work.md

     - Adapter performance(e.g. 5V/3A)
     - The status of the outlet where the adapter is plugged in
 - Whether other peripheral hardware is connected or not
-    - Which port the USB device in plugged into
+    - Which port the USB device is plugged into
 - The time when the phenomenon occurred or began to occur
 - Act and (if possible) Act settings